Orthographic Mapping and Dyslexia

 Different typefaces make letter identification harder.

 In order to add a word to the automatic word bank, the brain must do much more than simply connect a sequence of letters to their sounds.
 The reader must be able to accurately and automatically recognize each letter, despite significant variations in fonts, as well as differences in the appearance of upper and lower case letters.
-For example, they must be able to easily see the difference between a lower case l and upper case I. The reader must be able to quickly and easily distinguish between similar-appearing letters — such as b and d, or c and e.
+For example, they must be able to easily see the difference between a lowercase l and upper case I. The reader must be able to quickly and easily distinguish between similar-appearing letters — such as b and d, or c and e.

 This is not simply a matter of memory, but is tied to the way the brain sorts and categorizes information.
 For dyslexics, the brain simply offers up more possibilities for each symbol.